 Cat of the week

-Hello, my name is Pookie Doll.
-I'm a domestic shorthair, 10 years old, 14 lbs, & I have an orange tabby coloring.
+Hi!
+My name is Shelby.
+I'm a domestic longhair, roughly 2.5 years old, 7 lbs, & I have an all orange coloring.

-I'm up to date on all my shots, spayed, chipped & ready to go!
-If you're wanting a chubby old gal or two to keep you company, stop on by sometime!
+I'm up to date on shots, spayed, chipped, & ready to go!
+If you're looking for a new girl or two to add to the mix around the house, come check me out sometime!

 Dog of the week